Overview

 Program Requirements

 Coursework: Coursework in education, psychology, neuroscience, human rights, issues of race/SES/gender, and public policy will be beneficial.
 Courses in the humanities which engage students in thinking divergently, creatively, and analytically are essential.
 Language courses and cross-cultural inquiry classes which defamiliarize the normal and foster cultural humility and perspective-taking are wonderful.
-STEM courses that problematize access to STEM and under-representation of certain communities in STEM are helpful.
+Discipline-based courses that problematize access and under-representation of certain communities are helpful.
 This program is designed to engage students intellectually, emotionally, socially – coursework which demonstrates that you are authentically engaged in taking ownership over your own education is a plus.

 Logistics

 Housing, meals, and transportation: Students will reside at Suffolk University in multi-person shared dormitory suites – similar to dorms at Duke.
 The dorm is located in the center of Boston.
-Transportation will be by subway and bus.
-Students will use public transportation to travel to and from their workplaces.
+Transportation will be by subway and bus, with students using public transportation to travel to and from workplaces.
 Students will not have a meal plan; they will cook their own food.
 It is important that students learn to budget, find local food deals, and use the kitchen that is provided.
 We will enjoy a group meal once a week.

 Academic Connections

-This program is open to all, and might especially appeal to students taking courses in Education, AAAS, Psychology, Public Policy, and Sociology.
+This program is open to all, and might especially appeal to students taking courses in Education, AAAS, Psychology, Public Policy, and Sociology – or any area of study focused on fostering human potential and social change.

 Students who participate in this program might go on to pursue academic service-learning coursework; Bass Connections research projects focusing on themes of children, youth, education, and social change; Duke Immerse; and/or licensure through the Duke Teacher Preparation Program.

-Professors Anderson and Malone enjoy find meaning and purpose in their Duke experiences.
-We will find time to talk with you about connecting your intellectual interests, personal passions, and career aspirations.
+Professor Anderson enjoys finding meaning and purpose in her Duke experiences.
+She will find time to talk with you about connecting your intellectual interests, personal passions, and career aspirations.